Wednesday, October 30, 2024

 Deathman, Do Not Follow Me

-What made me think about Deathman, Do Not Follow Me after all these years is an encounter I recently had with a passerby.
-I saw this man coming toward me who looked an awfully lot like someone I once knew—a man named Jerry who has been dead for thirteen years.
-What went through my mind as the distance that separated us narrowed—and he looked more and more, and not less and less, like Jerry—was what if he said hello to me as if it was him?
-What if it was like the occasional meetings we experienced for so many years—we lived in the same neighborhood—where we’d briefly chat about nothing especially important like his desiring a move to Reno, Nevada, a great "walking town."
-After all, if he’s standing there as Jerry and knows me by name, I couldn’t tell him that he’s dead and that I attended his wake.
-This potential scenario very literally played in my brain in the several seconds leading up to us passing one another.
-He was a dead ringer for Jerry all right, but it wasn’t him.
+What made me resurrect Deathman, Do Not Follow Me after all these years is a recent encounter I had with a passerby.
+I saw this man coming toward me who uncannily resembled someone I once knew—a fellow named Jerry, who has been dead for thirteen years.
+What hurtled through my mind as the distance that separated us narrowed—and he looked more and more, and not less and less, like Jerry—was: What if he said hello to me as if it was him?
+What if it was akin to the occasional meetings we experienced for so many years—we lived in the same neighborhood—where we would briefly chat about nothing especially important, like his desiring a move to Reno, Nevada, a "great walking town."
+After all, if he’s standing there as Jerry in the flesh and knows me by name, I couldn’t very well tell him that he’s deceased and that I attended both his wake and funeral mass.
+This potential scenario quite literally played in my brain in the several seconds leading up to us passing one another.
+He was a dead ringer for Jerry all right, but Jerry is still among the dead.

-Had it been Jerry, what would I have done?.
-Would I have turned around and gone home, thinking I had either lost my marbles or was still in bed dreaming?
-Or would have I continued running my errands, believing that maybe—just maybe—I’d entered the Twilight Zone.
-Afterwards, I kind of wished it really was old Jerry that I saw on the street the other day.
-It would have certainly given me some food for thought.
-Then again, I probably wouldn't have written a blog about it.
+Had it been Jerry, what would I have done?
+Would I have turned around and gone home, presuming I had either lost my marbles or was still in bed dreaming?
+Or would have I continued running my errands, believing that maybe—just maybe—I’d entered the Twilight Zonethe middle ground between light and shadow, between science and superstition.
+You know the place between the pit of man's fears and the summit of his knowledge.
+Afterwards, yes, I kind of wished it really was old Jerry that I spied on the street.
+Upon further reflection, though, I'm grateful that it wasn't and that I wasn't cast in a "Nothing in the Dark" remake with yours truly in the Gladys Cooper role.

 No comments: